-We all have listened about multimeters (digital or analog) once or more.
-It is the most basic and important measurement tool used in any physics lab or workshop.
-As it is used to measure many electrical properties of other industrial tools.
+A multimeter (digital or analog) is the most basic and important measurement instrument used in any lab and workshop.
+It is used to measure different electrical properties of other industrial tools and wiring.
 Here we are going to give an overview of its types, and what all it can measure.

 In this Article You will learn:

-According to Wikipedia,” A multimeter or a multitester, also known as a VOM, is an electronic measuring instrument that combines several measurement functions in one unit.”
+According to Wikipedia,” A multimeter or a multitester, also known as a VOM or a Volt Ohm Meter, is an electronic measuring instrument that combines several measurement functions in one unit.”

-Now let’s understand it with a broad definition.
+Now let’s understand it with a broad and easy definition.

 (i) Analog Multimeter